drengr-tech/drengr-connect/README.md

 txHash: string;

-amount: number; //Included only if status is COMPLETED
+amount: number;

+productId: string;

+productAmount: number;

 isTestnet:boolean;
 ```

-If the payment has been posted on the blockchain it will be marked as completed.
+If the payment has been posted on the blockchain and the amount is correct it will be marked as completed.

-We will introduce automatic confirmation in the future, but for the time being you need to check that amount is correct.

 If a payment is marked as FAILED it is either because :
 - The payment was not posted on the blockchain
 - A bad transaction hash was provided
 - An amount of 0 was sent from the payer to the recipient in this transaction
+- The payer and recipient provided and the one posted on the blockchain did not match

 ### Webhook